-Welcome to Parenting for Liberation, a podcast to connect, inspire, and uplift Black folks as they navigate/negotiate raising Black children within the social and political context of the US.
+Welcome to Parenting for Liberation, a virtual community to connect, inspire, and uplift Black folks as they navigate and negotiate raising Black children within the social and political context of the US.

 As activists we know that the arc of justice is long and winding, but we have very pressing needs that are right in front of us—our children.
 This podcast is for those who seek to envision and create Black liberation, and until the world is rid of anti-Blackness, consistently strive to create Black liberation within our homes and in our communities for our children.

-This podcast format will be reminiscent of kitchen-table, living room couch, style conversations with activist parents, parent activists throughout various movements.
+This virtual community will be reminiscent of kitchen-table, living room couch, style conversations with activist parents, parent activists throughout various movements.
 In their work they are fighting injustices in the world from mass incarceration, school-to-prison pipeline, police brutality, policy and systems change, gender-based violence, forced marriages, detentions and deportations, educational inequity, community safety, to declaring that Black Lives Matter.

 **Parent is defined broadly: from activist parents, stay-at-home parents, working parents, single-parents, co-parenting parents, young parents, grandparents, step parents, second-parents, like-a-parent, kinfolk-parents, spiritual parents, everyday parents who all have something to share about parenting for liberation.

 Sign Up for Information: